HendElAhmadi/E_Commerce-SoapApi/README.md

 3. If two users added the same quantity in their order and one of them checked out:

     1. If product quantity gets zero a product out of stock message gets displayed
-    2. If product quantity gets is less than the demanded the user get a message telling him that the quantity is not enough
+    2. If product quantity becomes less than the demanded the user get a message telling him that the quantity is not enough

 4. If user is to be deleted: